Zain975/Zain975/README.md

  <img src="https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif" width="80%" height="100%" />
 </p>

 # 🚀 Hey there!
-I'm [Your Name], Full Stack Architect of Dreams 💻✨
+I'm Zain, Full Stack Architect of Dreams 💻✨

 Welcome to my digital playground!
 I'm not just a developer; I'm a code poet crafting the symphony of web technologies.
 From frontend elegance to backend wizardry, I bring ideas to life, one line of code at a time.